jasonbellamy/lineder/readme.md

 error    | `error`    | `<required>` | any errors that may have occured. results  | `array`    | `<required>` | an array of objects containg the line number and values from the results of the search.

 ## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.

 ## License
 Copyright (c) 2015 [Jason Bellamy ](http://jasonbellamy.com)